vsklad/cgen/readme.md

 CGen does not reuse any pre-existing source code.

 ## Change Log
+### Version 1.2.1
+Supports encoding of messages larger than 1 block.
+Size of the message can be specified using parameters, see "Pre-defined Variables".

 ### Version 1.2
 Version 1.2 includes a set of incremental improvements.
 The encoded raw CNF formula is unchanged.
 Key changes:

 - Various options added for specifying variables values / constraints (e.g. SHA message and hash values).
 - Variable assignments supported for ANF.
 - Optional CNF simplification expanded (e.g. to elimilate subsumed clauses).